Brendan Sweetman

-Brendan Sweetman (born 1962 in Dublin, Ireland) is an Irish philosopher whose research interests are in philosophy of religion, contemporary European philosophy, political philosophy, and business ethics.
+Brendan Sweetman (born 1962) is an Irish philosopher whose research interests are in philosophy of religion, contemporary European philosophy, political philosophy, business ethics, and the Catholic Intellectual Tradition.
 He is a specialist on the work of French philosopher, Gabriel Marcel.
 He holds the Sullivan Chair of Philosophy and is Professor of Philosophy at Rockhurst University, Kansas City, Missouri, USA.

 Early life

 Sweetman grew up in Lusk, Co.
 Dublin, the son of Sean and Anna Sweetman.
 After attending primary school in Lusk, Sweetman completed the Irish Leaving Certificate at Colaiste Choilm Christian Brothers Secondary School, in Swords, County Dublin.
 He graduated from University College, Dublin with a bachelor's degree (1983) and a master's degree (1986) in Philosophy, both with first class honors.
 He obtained his PhD in philosophy at the University of Southern California, Los Angeles.

 Academic work

 In addition to the thought of Gabriel Marcel and Martin Buber, Sweetman has published widely on the topics of religion and science, religion and politics, and the rationality of religious belief.
 In 2017, he was elected a Fellow of the International Society for Science and Religion (Cambridge, UK).
 He is President of the Gabriel Marcel Society and the Editor of Marcel Studies.
 His books have been translated into Italian, Spanish and Portuguese.